 Talk about a growing industry!
 More and more people realize that massage therapy is not a luxury but a necessity for balancing a successful career and active personal life these days.
 It is now completely understandable to get a massage every week, especially if you wish to stay equally productive throughout the year.
 Today’s young adults associate happiness with getting things done, and there’s no limit to how much you can accomplish when you are mentally and physically relaxed.

-Locals would likely get massages a lot more often if this vital service was just a short drive or quick phone call away.
-Thus, you must figure out whether it makes more sense to create a physical storefront or to visit your customers’ homes.
+Locals would likely get massages a lot more often if this vital service were just a short drive or quick phone call away.
+Thus, you must figure out whether it makes more sense to create a physical storefront or visit your customers’ homes.
 Either way, you should be prepared to work long hours early on.
 New massage studios usually attract customers through special offers, like an extra ten minutes on top of their scheduled session.
 And since your customers probably enjoy other forms of wellness therapy (cupping therapy, crystal therapy, etc.), you might consider obtaining the required certifications for offering additional services.

 Best Small Business Ideas: What is a Niche Market?